grafana/grafana/docs/sources/administration/provisioning/index.md

 > **Note:** If you have installed Grafana using the `deb` or `rpm`
 > packages, then your configuration file is located at
 > `/etc/grafana/grafana.ini`.
-This path is specified in the Grafana
+This file path is specified in the Grafana
-> init.d script using `--config` file parameter.
+> init.d script using the `--config` file parameter.

 ### Using Environment Variables